Why write about insurance policies for landlords for this blog post?

 Some insurance policies contain limits to certain types of damages or exclude some types of peril.
 For example, earthquakes, tornadoes, and hurricanes acts of nature not covered in many landlord insurance policies.
 For your rentals located in any of these types of perils areas, consult with your insurance provider for extra coverage.

-Also known as “Acts of God”, getting acts of nature protections makes sense.
+Also known as “Acts of God”, getting acts of nature protection makes sense.

 6. Flood Insurance